vk-cs/docs-public/docs/en/dbs/dbaas/instructions/create/create-single-replica/create-single-replica.md

         {/note}

       - **Firewall settings:** a list of security groups for the DB instance.

-        Add the `ssh` security group to the list to be able to [connect to DB instance via SSH](/en/computing/iaas/instructions/vm/vm-connect/vm-connect-nix).

       - **Create replica:** this option affects the instance configuration and determines whether a replica will be added.

         The option is available for the following DBMS types: